 The Prison Project

-Under Gurumayi Chidvilasananda's guidance, the Prison Project has touched the lives of thousands of inmates throughout the world.
+Under Gurumayi Chidvilasananda's guidance, the Prison Project has touched the lives of tens of thousands of incarcerated seekers, their friends and families, and prison professionals throughout the world.

-- Answering sadhana questions and supporting inmates' study of the Siddha Yoga Home Study Course
+- Become a trained correspondent who answers sadhana questions and supports students’ study of the Siddha Yoga Home Study Courses.

 PO Box 99140

 Emeryville, CA 94662

 Phone: 510-898-2700, Ext.
 4113